Where Everything Fights Everything

 The rubber duck achieves recognition without requiring million-dollar conservation budgets or diplomatic negotiations.

-Entertainment value panda Wins
+Entertainment value Panda Wins

 Panda